arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/getting-started-mblock/getting-started-mblock.md

 ## Preparing Your Environment

-During the installation process, you may **need to install additional drivers**, which  requires access to the **administrator login password** to your OS.
+During the installation process, you may **need to install additional drivers**, that require access to the **administrator login password** to your OS.

 ### Supported Systems